4 Daily Rituals to Stop Objectification

 Suggested activity: When you see a woman who triggers competitiveness, practice active love instead.
 Smile at her.
 Go out of your way to talk to her.
 Do whatever you can to dispel the notion that female competition is the natural order.
 If you see a woman who appears to embrace the male attention game, recognize the pressure that produces this and go out of your way to accept and love her.

-Posted on February 11, 2013, in body image, feminism, gender, objectification, psychology, sex, sexism, women and tagged body image, feminism, objectification, psychology, sex, sexism, women.
+Posted on February 11, 2013, in body image, feminism, gender, objectification, psychology, sex and sexuality, sexism, women and tagged body image, feminism, objectification, psychology, sex and sexuality, sexism, women.
 Bookmark the permalink.
 17 Comments.